GluuFederation/docs-ce-prod/3.1.2/source/integration/index.md

 # Single Sign-On (SSO) Integration Guide
-The SSO integration guide will help you understand how to use SAML or OpenID Conenct to secure and integrate custom developed, open source, off-the-shelf, and SaaS web and mobile applications with your Gluu Server.
+The SSO integration guide will help you understand how to use existing SAML and OpenID Conenct "client" (or SP/RP) software to secure and integrate web and mobile applications with your Gluu Server IDP.

 This list of integration methods is not exhaustive.
-However, the strategies described below have been tested with the Gluu Server and are well understood by our support and development staff.
+However, the strategies below have been tested and are well understood by our support and development staff.

+!!!
+Warning
+    Writing your own client software is very challenging and outside the scope of Gluu Support.
+Therefore, we recommend sticking the one of the methods listed below.

+!!!
+Note
     Unless otherwise noted, all software listed below is free open source software.

 ## Server Side Web Apps
 Many applications are "server-side", meaning the web page displays content but most of the dynamic business logic resides on the web server.
 Two design patterns have emerged for securing server-side web applications: